-You don’t have to be very religious to enjoy a visit to Voronet Monastery where you’ll see the most famous of the painted churches of Bucovina.
-Included today on the UNESCO World Heritage List together with six more churches from the region, this religious monument is a unique symbol of how local medieval princes emphasized their great support for the Orthodox faith in a time when its existence was threatened by the expansion of the Ottoman Empire.
+You don’t have to be very religious to enjoy a visit to the Voronet Monastery.
+This is the most famous of the painted churches of Bucovina included on the UNESCO World Heritage List.
+It’s also a great symbol of medieval princes’ support for the Church during the threatening expansion of the Ottoman Empire.

-The 15th and 16th-century frescoes are the main attraction of the church, a masterpiece of Byzantine art.
-The interior paintings date from the time of the founder, Prince Stephen the Great, portrayed in the nave together with his family.
-Major Biblical scenes, focused on the life of Virgin Mary and Jesus, occupy the nave, while the narthex presents the story of Saint George and the Orthodox calendar in the small and very vivid scenes of Byzantine inspiration.
+Like the other painted churches, the frescoes from Voronet date from different periods.
+The interior paintings are the oldest, from the time of the founder, Stephen the Great, pictured in the nave together with his family.
+Bible stories with Virgin Mary and Jesus decorate the nave, while the narthex presents the life of Saint George and the Orthodox calendar in the small scenes of Byzantine inspiration.

 Explore the secular forest of Slatioara where trees reach a couple of meters in circumference.

 Admire the geological area of the ‘Lady’s Rocks’ from Rarau Mountains.

 Drive on Transrarau, one of the most beautiful roads in Romania.